-FCA US LLC and Cummins® welcome you as a Cummins® turbocharged diesel-powered truck owner.
+FCA US LLC and Cummins welcome you as a Cummins turbocharged diesel-powered truck owner.
 Your diesel truck will sound, feel, drive, and operate differently from a gasoline-powered truck.
 It is important that you read and understand this manual.

 Almost 100% of the heavy duty trucks in the United States and Canada are diesel-powered because of the fuel economy, rugged durability, and high torque which permits pulling heavy loads.
-Cummins® engines power well over half of these trucks.
-Now this same technology and proven performance is yours in your truck equipped with the Cummins® turbocharged diesel engine.
+Cummins engines power well over half of these trucks.
+Now this same technology and proven performance is yours in your truck equipped with the Cummins turbocharged diesel engine.

 You may find that some of the starting, operating, and maintenance procedures are different.
 However, they are simple to follow and careful adherence to them will ensure that you take full advantage of the features of this engine.

-Some aftermarket products may cause severe engine/ transmission and/or exhaust system damage.
-Your vehicle's Powertrain Control Systems can detect and store information about vehicle modifications that increase horsepower and torque output such as whether or not performance-enhancing powertrain components, commonly referred to as downloaders, power boxes, or performance chips have been used. • Any chassis/suspension or tire size modifications to the vehicle will effect the performance of the Adaptive Cruise Control and Forward Collision Warning System.
+NOTE: Some aftermarket products may cause severe engine/transmission and/or exhaust system damage.
+Your vehicle's Powertrain Control Systems can detect and store information about vehicle modifications that increase horsepower and torque output such as whether or not performance-enhancing powertrain components, commonly referred to as downloaders, power boxes, or performance chips have been used.